MarcisB8/Collectible/README.md

 ## How to use

+Navigate to https://ipfs.infura.io/ipfs/QmcFBRXCXW5XcVCsGJdSmqaSeMDMq13RPXzpmfLgGbCjwT and follow the instructions on screen.

-This section describes how to use the included webpage to interact with the smart contract.
+Further section describes how to launch the webpage if it is no longer hosted on IPFS, or if you want to play with it and modify.

 #### Requirements